 There are three types of light bulb currently available: LED are the most efficient, followed by CFL and then halogen.

-Halogen bulbs are being phased out from September 2016, starting with directional bulbs (spotlights) and followed by non-directional bulbs in 2018.
+- Directional Halogen bulbs (spotlights) have being phased out with non-directional bulbs set to follow in 2018.

-LEDs have a much longer lifespan than other bulbs and are now more affordable, but they are less suited to dimmers.
+- LEDs have a much longer lifespan than other bulbs but they are less suited to dimmers.
 It's worth checking if the bulb is dimmable before purchasing.

 Colour rendering index

 The CRI, colour rendering index, is measured on a scale of 0-100 and indicates how well a light source can reflect colours truly and realistically.
 The higher the CRI, the more accurately colours are reproduced.
 80% or higher is ideal for home everyday use.